-provides policy making within their areas of expertise, and defines processes, practices, and procedures for executing their management and operational practices, and procedures for executing their management and operational controls as described below in Section 3.3.3.
-While specific tools and systems are employed by each function, and it fosters a climate of compliance that ensures all our team members treat security as a part of their jobs.
+policy making within their area of expertise, along with defined processes, practices, and procedures for executing their management and operational controls as described below in Section 3.3.3.
+While specific tools and systems are employed by each function, Qwest uses a climate of compliance that ensures all our team treats security as a part of their jobs.

-From an Agency's perspective, this program enables Qwest to recognize and respond to issues quickly, in a consistent manner, to communicate with and educate the entire Qwest Networx team on the Networx security program.
+From a customer's perspective, this program enables Qwest to recognize and respond to issues quickly, in a consistent manner, and fosters